 To be in control without being controlling, here are some tips:

-- Let go of things you can’t control.
+3. Let go of things you can’t control and take charge of the things you can control.

 - You can’t control your thoughts, but you can control the direction of your thinking.
 Talking yourself into solutions and kind, calming thoughts increases your effectiveness, energy and enjoyment of life.

 - You cannot control your feelings, but you can control your response to them.
-By accepting them, they will pass and better feelings will be found.
+By taking a few deep breaths and accepting them, they will pass and effective next steps will become clear.

 - You cannot control other people, God, life, the weather, or politicians.
 The more you complain about things you can’t control, the more powerless you will feel.